 Follow our tips for how to pack a carry-on bag for any trip!

 Sometimes, a weekend away is all you need.

 But even if you're just getting out of town for a few days, between airfare and lodging, it can add up fast.
-These tips can help you save on a weekend trip this summer.
+These tips can help you save on a weekend trip this winter or spring.